-This is currently the fundamental challenge for Europe and the main area in which the project planned to leave its contribution by developing new tools and guidelines for understanding, calibrating and managing the plurality of values of culture and in this way, reorienting cultural policy in a consequently pluralistic sense.
+These are currently fundamental challenges for Europe and the main areas in which the project plans to leave its contribution by developing new tools and guidelines for understanding, calibrating and managing the plurality of values of culture.

 The main objectives of the project are:

 - to provide a broader vision of the value of culture in Europe

 - to identify and contextualize the emergence and configuration of cultural values in Europe